jipress/espresso/docs/_core/request.md

 })
 ```

-But you could just as well have:
+But you could just as well have used different argument names:

 ```bash
 app.get("/user/:id", function (request, response) {